yeagerai/genworlds/docs/docs/getting-started.md

 The easiest way to get started with the Genworlds framework is on Replit.

-Simply go [here]() and clone the the project, and start playing around.
+Simply go [here]() and clone the the project.

+You also need to set your OpenAI API key.

+After that, you can start playing around with the world setup in the [usecases/rountable/world-definition.yaml] file to try your ideas.

 ## Running locally